 - Date, numeric, or boolean values use invalid formats.

-- CSV structure issues prevent proper parsing.
+- File structure issues prevent proper parsing.

 Relationship and dependency errors